johnhart96/mail-admin/docs/documentation.md

  The configuration file can be found in the 'usr/' directory.
  If this file does not exist, then mail-admin will not know how to work with your mail server.
  If you do not have a config file, you will see the following message ***No config file exists.
-Make a copy of config.sample.php and add your configuration there.***
+Make a copy of config.sample.php or run the installer.***

 ### Sample config